Going Out Into Service.

 Thursday night bible talks were on a rotating schedule and because our congregation was rather large, I only had to speak maybe twice a year.
 I actually never minded getting up on the little stage and talking through a microphone to the fifty plus in attendance on any given Thursday night.
 Those bible talks I credit even to this day for instilling in me the confidence that I would carry into and throughout my adult life.

-Our Kingdom Hall was large it was located within the Canadian headquarters of the Watchtower Bible and Tract Society at 150 Bridgeland Ave.
+Our Kingdom Hall was large and it was located within the Canadian headquarters of the Watchtower Bible and Tract Society at 150 Bridgeland Ave.
 It was a very theater like atmosphere inside with cushioned theater chairs and the sloping floor was completely carpeted.
 There was also a piano at the front just off to the side.
 Every Thursday and Sunday our meetings would open and close with one of the hundred plus songs in the JW songbook.
 There was always an elderly 'sister' named Laura who would play the piano at all of our meetings.

 My mother called them all 'worldlings'.

 There was a nice elderly couple who also went to the same Yorkdale congregation.
 They were very supportive of my mother and always picked us up for the meetings.
-He was a very wealthy man who owned a printing company that published a weekly Toronto area community newspaper.
-He always drove a newer big maroon Lincoln Continental.
+He was a very wealthy man who owned a printing company that published a weekly Toronto area community newspaper and he always drove a newer big maroon Lincoln Continental.
 I remember on many hot summer days just looking so forward to the ten minute drive to our Kingdom Hall that evening in his air conditioned car.
 We never had such a luxury as air conditioning living in our apartment on Flemington Rd.
 In fact I don’t ever recall even having a big circulating fan in that apartment all the years we lived there.

 For some reason I never felt the least bit embarrassed getting in and out of that big Lincoln while dressed up wearing my tie and carrying my briefcase.
 The sight of a Lincoln pulling into our building's parking lot would be sure to draw the attention of our neighbors.
 However, our once a week book study meeting on Tuesday nights was a different story.
 Eventually, our weekly book study would be held at our apartment, but for the first few years it was held at another family’s townhouse up the road in the Jungle.
 It was just a five minute walk from our apartment so naturally we walked every week.